Kotlin/kotlin-spec/README.md

 The grammar is a part of the specification and is also contained in this repository.

 The reference grammar files in ANTLR4 format are located in the [grammar folder](https://github.com/Kotlin/kotlin-spec/tree/master/grammar/src/main/antlr/).
-The human-friendly version is available on [the Kotlin website's grammar page](https://kotlinlang.org/docs/reference/grammar.html) or in [the web](https://kotlinlang.org/spec/syntax-and-grammar.html) of [pdf](https://kotlinlang.org/spec/pdf/sections/syntax-and-grammar.pdf) version of the specification.
+The human-friendly version is available on the [Kotlin Website](https://kotlinlang.org/docs/reference/grammar.html), in the [HTML](https://kotlinlang.org/spec/syntax-and-grammar.html) or [PDF](https://kotlinlang.org/spec/pdf/sections/syntax-and-grammar.pdf) version of the specification.

 ## Building the specification